EXCLUSIVE-Payday lender subpoenaed in U.S. criminal probe

 NEW YORK, MAY 5 A U.S. grand jury has subpoenaed a company that a federal regulator has said is at the center of a deceptive payday lending scheme, a source familiar with the matter said.

-The criminal investigation comes as regulators, including the Federal Trade Commission and the Consumer Financial Protection Bureau, put payday lenders under increasing scrutiny.
-The industry posted $9.3 billion in revenues in 2012, according to investment advisory firm Stephens Inc.

-The scope of the investigation is unclear, including whether it is targeting individuals, AMG, or both but it appears to be one of the first federal criminal probes launched in a recent enforcement push against payday lenders.
+The scope of the investigation is unclear, including whether it is targeting individuals, AMG, or both.

-It follows an April 2012 lawsuit by the FTC against Overland Park, Kansas-based AMG and various lending companies the agency says are related to the firm, as well as Scott Tucker, a race car driver the agency contends controls the companies.
+It follows an April 2012 lawsuit by the Federal Trade Commission against Overland Park, Kansas-based AMG and various lending companies the agency says are related to the firm, as well as Scott Tucker, a race car driver the agency contends controls the companies.

-The FTC lawsuit accuses the companies and Tucker of deceptive practices, including failing to disclose to borrowers the true costs of loans and falsely threatening consumers with arrest or prosecutions if they failed to pay.
+The FTC lawsuit accuses the companies and Tucker of deceptive practices, including failing to disclose to borrowers the true costs of loans and falsely threatening consumers with the possibility of arrest or prosecutions if they failed to pay.

 The defendants have denied wrongdoing.
 Tucker maintains he is only an employee of AMG, which says it is owned by the Miami Tribe of Oklahoma.